 Turning it on

-If you have turned your Raspberry Pi and there is no output on the touchscreen or there are other issues, then it is likely your operating system is out of date.
-This is a super easy fix simply run the following commands if you need to update your Pi.
+If you have turned your Raspberry Pi and there is no output on the touchscreen, or there are other issues, then it is likely your operating system is out of date.
+This issue is a super easy fix, just run the following commands if you need to update your Pi.

 sudo apt-get update sudo apt-get upgrade